michielbdejong/tripledoc/docs/getting-started.md

-Following is an example that fetches the Document containing Tim Berners-Lee's profile, then queries the Subject that represents that Profile to retrieve his name, and to fetch another Document listing his friends:
+Following is an example that fetches the Document containing Tim Berners-Lee's profile, then queries the Subject that represents that Profile to retrieve his name, and then to fetch another Document listing his friends:

 ```typescript
 import { fetchDocument } from 'tripledoc';